Streampunk/macadam/README.md

 # Macadam

-Prototype bindings to link [Node.js](http://nodejs.org/) and the Blackmagic Desktop Video SDK, enabling asynchronous capture and playback to and from [Blackmagic Design](https://www.blackmagicdesign.com/) devices via a simple Javascript API.
+Bindings to link [Node.js](http://nodejs.org/) and the Blackmagic Desktop Video devices, enabling asynchronous capture and playback to and from [Blackmagic Design](https://www.blackmagicdesign.com/) devices via a simple Javascript API.
 Keying is supported where it is available on the device.

-This is prototype software and is not yet suitable for production use.
-Linux is now a fully supported platform.
-However, please note that Blackmagic USB3 devices are not supported under Linux.
+Linux, Windows and MacOSX are all supported by this release.
+Please note that Blackmagic USB3 devices are not supported under Linux.

 Why _macadam_? _Tarmacadam_ is the black stuff that magically makes roads, so it seemed appropriate as a name for a steampunk-style Blackmagic binding.